Londonderry Port: History

 The River Foyle has been an entryport since before the time of Saint Columba, and was used by the Vikings and the Normans.
 At the time the river was wider and more shallow, and as ships grew larger, they would anchor close in to shore and unload by lighter.
 The planting of the walled city on the west bank of the Foyle necessitated a more efficient approach, and the port of Londonderry was created in 1664 by the charter granted by King Charles II to the Londonderry Corporation making them responsible for its regulation and upkeep.
 The corporation caused a quay to be built into the river for loading and unloading; this was the Shipquay, downhill from the city, giving rise to Shipquay Street and the Shipquay Gate.

 By the end of the 18th century the city had its first bridge across the river, a new quay, and the shoreline below the Water Bastion had been reclaimed.
 It was reported that in 1771 that the merchants of the city owned 67 ships, with a capacity of 11,000 tons.

 By 1835 wharves extended from the shipquay back to the bridge, on the slob lands (alluvial deposits) south of the city.
 By the 1840s the port had a thriving shipbuilding business and was known for building clipper ships, though shipbuilding at the port declined after the introduction of iron vessels, and no large ships were built for some decades after 1846.

-In 1854 the Londonderry Port & Harbour Commissioners were established to manage the port and oversee its expansion.
-The Commissioners were also given full control of the waterways from the city to the mouth of Lough Foyle, allowing for strategic planning of the port.
+The Londonderry Port and Harbour Commissioners were established by the Londonderry Port and Harbour Act 1854 (17 & 18 Vict. c. clxxvii) to manage the port and oversee its expansion.
+The commissioners were also given full control of the waterways from the city to the mouth of Lough Foyle, allowing for strategic planning of the port.